How to create a Race course

 Let’s quickly go through the top toolbar here:

 • Distance/Elevation.
 In the top left you will see values for the cumulative distance and elevation gain of your course.
 It is currently at zero, but as we build our course you will see these values adjust.
 One important note here is that the elevation gain value is what we call “raw”, or unprocessed.
-Once your route is completed this value will be adjusted down.
+Once your course is completed this value will be adjusted down.
 You can click on the *Raw next to the elevation to learn more.

 • Switch routing profile.
 Just to the right of the distance/elevation you’ll see the currently selected routing profile, which is foot paths.
 The map below allows you to plot point by point to build a course.
 HelloDrifter uses the OpenStreetMap database to intelligently determine how to traverse from each point that is plotted.
 With “Foot paths” selected here, the route between each point plotted will be determined based on paths in OpenStreetMap that are accessible by foot.
 (This would mostly exclude things like freeways or other places without sidewalks or where pedestrians are forbidden.)
 If you plot a point and it doesn’t provide the expected result, it is often good idea to try a different profile, such as by bike or car.
 If nothing works, you can switch to the “manual” profile, which allows you to (somewhat tediously) plot freehand without consulting OpenStreetMap.